Patrick Hall (politician)

 Patrick Hall (born 20 October 1951) is a British Labour Party politician who was the Member of Parliament (MP) for Bedford from 1997 to 2010.
-He was re-selected by the Labour Party as their candidate in Bedford for the 2015 general election, but failed to be re-elected to Parliament.
+He was reselected by the Labour Party as their candidate in Bedford for the 2015 general election, but failed to win re-election to Parliament.

 Early life

 Patrick Hall was educated at the independent Bedford Modern School, the University of Birmingham and Oxford Polytechnic.
 He joined Bedford Borough Council in 1975 as a local government planning officer, becoming the borough's Town Centre Coordinator.
 Hall remained employed by the council until his election to Parliament.

 He was elected as a councillor to the Bedfordshire County Council 1989–97 and was a member of the North Bedfordshire Community Health Council.
 He contested Bedfordshire North at the 1992 General Election, but was defeated by the veteran Conservative MP Trevor Skeet by 11,618 votes.